 If an accident occurs and the chemical leaks onto the road or comes in contact with humans, first responders can use the identifiers on hazardous chemical packaging to assess the situation and determine a plan of action.
 Failure to place hazard identifiers on packaging or safety data sheets can result in fines, shipping delays, withdrawal of shipping privileges and even jail time.

-What is the GHS?
+What Is the GHS?

-As the world evolves and globalization becomes the norm, global trade of chemicals has ramped up.
+As the world evolves and globalization becomes the norm, the global trade of chemicals has ramped up.
 To combat the risks of chemical transport and create a comprehensive system for shipping and receiving hazardous products, the United Nations adopted the Globally Harmonized System (GHS) in 2003.
 The GHS:

 - Specifies criteria for classifying hazardous materials.

 - Specifies information needed on safety data sheets.

 - Ensures the safe use, transport and disposal of hazardous chemicals.

 - Creates a unified approach to labeling hazardous materials.